gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

 This is a wonderful option and while there are small scale products out there that make use of gold fish or beta fish the plant production isn't really that high for those kind of consumer products.
 Especially when you look at the cost and extra upkeep, it really leaves them at more of a novelty.

-So with that in mind Aquaponics look like they have a much steeper barrier to entry and learning curve as you also have to tend to the aquatic life.
+So with that in mind Aquaponics look like they have a much steeper barrier to entry and learning curve if you would like to do it right, as you also have to tend to the aquatic life.

 # IOT Hardware & Software